 Step 3: Create your cover by either selecting a still from the video content by dragging the selector icon or click “Add From Camera Roll” to choose an image.
 It’s a good idea to snap a few pics after filming your Reel, as camera roll photos are typically higher quality and can be edited to match the rest of your Grid posts.

 Step 4: Click “Crop Profile Image” to edit how your cover image will appear in your Grid.
 This lets you drag and crop your Reel cover image.

 If you’re adding a Reel cover to an existing Reel, just click the three dots on the right side of the Reels screen, click “Edit”, and then follow the steps above.

 How to Create Reel Covers in Canva

 If you want to get creative with your Reel cover designs outside of Instagram, Canva is a great choice.
 To design a cover on Canva, start by creating a blank square design (1080 by 1920 pixels for the Reels page).
 Next, add your photos.
 You can click through the design elements in the left-hand menu to customize your design with text and graphics.
 Once your masterpiece is complete, export to your camera roll and then select the image when you reach the “Add From Camera Roll” step above.
-Or you can make the process even easier with our PLANOLY/Canva integration.
+Or you can make the process even easier with our PLANOLY/Canva integration, that is available for paid plans.
 Just log into the web version of Planoly, click “Add to Grid”, then follow the pop-up to log into your Canva account.
 Select your design then click “Save to PLANOLY”, and you’re all set!